WeSinger 2: Fully Parallel Singing Voice Synthesis via Multi-Singer Conditional Adversarial Training: Introduction

 \section{Introduction}

 Given the lyrics and musical scores, an essential singing voice synthesis (SVS) system is expected to generate singing voices equipped with accurate pitch, natural rhythm, and high-fidelity waveform.
-Inspired by the improvements~\cite{wang2017tacotron,ren2019fastspeech} in the text-to-speech (TTS) field, many researchers employed deep neural networks (DNNs) subsequently for acoustic modeling in SVS systems~\cite{kim2018korean,yi2019singing,lu2020xiaoicesing}, which undoubtedly outperform the traditional SVS methods~\cite{bonada2016expressive,nakamura2014hmm} largely in terms of naturalness.
-Recently, some neural SVS systems~\cite{gu2021bytesing,wang2022singing,zhang2022wesinger} were built by adopting modern acoustic models and auto-regressive neural vocoders~\cite{kalchbrenner2018efficient,valin2019lpcnet}, and they provided good paths to the synthesized singing voices with both higher naturalness and better quality.
-However, such approaches suffer from a slower iterative synthesis speed and over-smoothing problem.
+As a consequence of the improvements~\cite{wang2017tacotron,ren2020fastspeech} in the text-to-speech (TTS) field, many researchers employed deep neural networks subsequently for acoustic modeling in SVS systems~\cite{kim2018korean,yi2019singing,lu2020xiaoicesing}, which undoubtedly outperform the traditional SVS methods~\cite{bonada2016expressive,nakamura2014hmm} largely concerning the quality and naturalness.
+Recently, some neural SVS systems~\cite{gu2021bytesing,zhang2022wesinger} were built by adopting modern acoustic models and auto-regressive neural vocoders~\cite{kalchbrenner2018efficient,valin2019lpcnet}, and they provided good paths to the synthesized singing voices with both higher naturalness and better quality.
+Despite this, some serious drawbacks cannot be ignored in terms of the inefficient synthesis speed and over-smoothing spectrogram prediction~\cite{chen2020hifisinger}.